 Differences due to changes in assumptions about future economic, demographic or claim and expense factors or other inputs are recognized in OPEB expense using a straight-line amortization method over a closed period equal to the average expected remaining service lives of active and inactive members in each plan.
 The first year is recognized as OPEB expense and the remaining years are shown as either deferred outflows of resources or deferred inflows of resources.
-The amortization period was six years for June 30, 2017.
-For the fiscal year ended June 30, 2017, there were no changes in assumptions with the exception of the discount rate was increased from 2.85% to 3.58%.
+The amortization period was six years for June 30, 2018.
+For the fiscal year ended June 30, 2018, the discount rate was increased from 3.58% to 3.87%.